patrickenfuego/FFEncoder/README.md

   - `dhdr10` - Whenever I get a source that has Dynamic HDR, this parameter will get added.
 - 2160p SDR support.
 This requires a mapping process that I have never done before, but I do hope to add it at some point.
 - 1080p SDR support.
 Handbrake is still king for 1080p SDR content in my opinion, but I still may add this eventually.
 - AAC Audio Conversion - I usually stick with the lossless codecs, but for some sources I prefer AAC to save space.
-I already have a script that does this, so it is a matter of merging it in with this code.
+I already have a script that does this, so it's a matter of merging it in with this code.